-The US Federal Reserve played a central role in all this.
-As a result of policies pursued elsewhere, the US external imbalance increased rapidly in the late 1990s and 2000s.
+The Federal Reserve played a central role in all of this.
+As a result of policies pursued elsewhere, the U.S. external imbalance increased rapidly in the late 1990s and 2000s.
 This was (and remains) of no direct concern to the Federal Reserve.
-But it is, in itself, a disinflationary force, tending, other things being equal, towards underutilized capacity, rising unemployment and falling inflation.
-As an inflation-targeting central bank, the Fed's job was to offset the external drag.
-It did that with its aggressive monetary policies of the early noughties.
+But it is a disinflationary force, tending, all else equal, towards underutilized capacity, rising unemployment, and falling inflation.
+As an inflation targeting central bank, the Fed's job was to offset the external drag.
+It did that with its aggressive monetary policies of the early 2000s.
 But how do the monetary policies work on the economy?
 The answer is that they work either through changes in asset prices or through changes in borrowing, or, more usually, both.
 In this case, it was both.
 It worked, above all, through house prices and the associated lending and borrowing.
-Moreover, as the supply of credit grew (created by the financial system itself) it went out into the world looking for better returns than those available in the US.
-The UK was directly affected.
+Moreover, as the supply of credit grew (created by the financial system itself) it went out into the world looking for better returns than those available in the United States.
+The United Kingdom was directly affected.

-The European Central Bank accommodated a similar process inside the eurozone.
-Partly as a result, overheating in credit-elastic peripheral eurozone economies suffering from "interest-rate illusion" - the confusion of nominal with real rates natural in economies that had never enjoyed such low rates before - offset the extreme weakness of demand in the creditor countries particularly Germany.
-The eurozone average, which the ECB targeted, consisted of a part of the economy that was much too cold and a part that was much too hot, with capital flowing on an enormous scale from the former to the latter.
+The ECB accommodated a similar process inside the euro zone.
+Partly as a result, overheating in credit-elastic peripheral euro zone economies suffering from "interest-rate illusion"-the confusion of nominal with real rates natural in economies that had never enjoyed such low rates before-offset the extreme weakness of demand in the creditor countries, particularly Germany.
+The euro zone average, which the ECB targeted, consisted of a part of the economy that was much too cold and a part that was much too hot, with capital flowing on an enormous scale from the former to the latter.

-In brief, with house prices soaring and credit exploding, households and financial sector gross debt expanded rapidly, relative to GDP.
-(See Chart 8.)
-This combination of asset-price inflation with a huge rise in gross indebtedness was sufficient to stimulate additional spending by households, on consumption and residential investment.
+In brief, with house prices soaring and credit exploding, households and financial sector gross debt expanded rapidly relative to GDP (Chart 8).
+This combination of asset price inflation with a huge rise in gross indebtedness was sufficient to stimulate additional spending by households on consumption and residential investment.
 This then balanced economies that had huge current account deficits and so the world economy as a whole.
 But it did so only until the crisis hit.
-Thereupon the pumped-up demand collapsed, leaving policymakers the painful job of trying to pump it up again.
+Then the pumped-up demand collapsed, leaving policymakers the painful job of trying to pump it up again.

-What are the global implications?
+What Are the Global Implications?

-What we might call the "Advanced Countries Crisis" is merely the biggest, but far from the first, large financial crisis of the past four decades.
-It was preceded by the debt crisis of the developing countries in the 1980s, the Tequila crisis of the mid-1990s and the Asian financial crisis of 1997-98.
+What we might call the "advanced countries crisis" is merely the biggest, but far from the first, large financial crisis of the past four decades.
+It was preceded by the debt crisis of the developing countries in the 1980s, the Tequila crisis of the mid-1990s, and the Asian financial crisis of 1997-98.
 Also important, in a host of other crises, was the one that hit Japan in the 1990s, which first brought the liquidity trap and the zero lower bound back to economists' attention.